softberry/wire-framer-ext/README.md

 # WIREFRAMER
 ## Create Wireframes on the fly

-This a Chrome browser extension, that you can directly draw on browser window.
+This a Chrome browser extension, that you can directly draw wireframes on browser window.

 ### How to try: